LukeB42/psyrcd/README.md

 Psyrcd is a pure-python IRCd that supports scriptable commands, user modes and channel modes, the behavior of which can be redefined while in use.

-A NickServ and ChanServ are included, implemented as scripts.
+A NickServ and ChanServ are included as scripts.

 ![Alt text](psyrcd.png?raw=true "OK now throw NLTK in the mix")